 Tips for Crossing the Canada/US Border

 Although it is the longest undefended border in the world, it is still a border between two different countries.
-Because we are so much alike culturally, and such good friends historically, it is sometimes easy to lose sight of that fact.
-Customs officers are at the border to ensure that people entering Canada respect Canadian Laws.
+Customs officers at the border ensure that people entering Canada respect Canadian Laws.
 They are authorized to interview persons seeking entry to Canada to determine admissibility.
 Below are some of the requirements and the information you will need to enter Canada.

 When you enter Canada, a customs officer may ask to see your passport and a valid visa if one is necessary.
 A passport or NEXUS card is required if you are traveling by air. (the NEXUS card can be used in airports with a NEXUS kiosk.)

 U.S. citizens returning home from Canada, Mexico, the Caribbean or Bermuda, by land or sea, are required to present one of the following travel documents.

 Canadians traveling to the USA: Approved Travel Documents

 NOTE: All U.S. citizens including children must present a passport or other approved travel document when entering the United States.